ashayp22/Advent-of-Code-2023/README.md

 ## Approaches

-My goal is to find the correct answer within a reasonable amount of time (under 3 minutes).
+My goal is to find the correct answer within a reasonable amount of time (as long as my attention span).

 - Day 1: String parsing